mandiant/flare-fakenet-ng/docs/internals.md

 port forwarding table entry, the source port is fixed up so that the remote TCP stack does not perceive any issue with FakeNet-NG's replies.

-Meanwhile, in `MultiHost` mode, IP NAT via the iptables `REDIRECT` target works by using `conntrack` to record tuples of information about packets going in one direction so that reply packets going in the opposite direction can be recognized.
-By recording and referring to this information, conntrack is able to likewise correctly fix up the IP addresses in reply packets.
+Meanwhile, in `MultiHost` mode, FakeNet-NG relies on the kernel to implement IP NAT via the iptables `REDIRECT` target.
+This works by using `conntrack` to record tuples of information about packets going in one direction so that it can recognize reply packets going in the opposite direction.
+By recording and referring to this information, `conntrack` is able to correctly fix up the IP addresses in reply packets.
 The `conntrack` module uses information like TCP ports to recognize what packets need to be fixed up.
 Therefore, it is necessary to perform all DPF-related mangling of TCP ports on one side or the other of the NAT so that `conntrack` symmetrically and uniformly observes either client-side or DPF-mangled port numbers whenever it is calculating tuples to determine a NAT match and mangle the packet to reflect the correct source IP address.
 Incorrect chain/table placement of incoming and outgoing packet hooks will result in IP NAT failing to recognize and fix up reply packets.
-On the client side, this can be observed to manifest itself as (1) TCP SYN/ACK packets coming from the FakeNet-NG host that do not mirror the arbitrary IP addresses that the client is asking to talk to, and consequently (2) TCP RST packets from the client due to the erroneous SYN/ACK responses it is receiving: no three-way handshake, no TCP connection, and no exchange of data.
+On the client side, this can be observed to manifest itself as (1) TCP SYN/ACK packets coming from the FakeNet-NG host that do not mirror the arbitrary IP addresses that the client is asking to talk to, and consequently (2) TCP RST packets from the client due to the erroneous SYN/ACK responses it is receiving (and consequently no three-way handshake, no TCP connection, and no exchange of data).

 Why not implement IP NAT ourselves?
 We are already using python-netfilterqueue to manipulate and observe packet traversal.
-We use `conntrack` instead because it already handles protocols other than TCP/IP (such as ICMP) and implements a rich library of protocol modules for reaching above the network layer to recognize connections for protocols such as IRC, FTP, etc. We're not going to do a better job than that, and we don't want to reinvent the wheel if we can avoid it.
+In `MultiHost` mode, we use `conntrack` instead because it already handles protocols other than TCP/IP (such as ICMP) and implements a rich library of protocol modules for reaching above the network layer to accurately recognize connections for protocols such as IRC, FTP, etc. We're not going to do a better job than that, and we don't want to reinvent the wheel if we can avoid it.
+That being said, we do implement our own NAT for `SingleHost` mode to support blacklisting and other features.

-Given all this, these are the locations where it is okay to place the incoming and outgoing packet hook pairs for DPF so that we don't disrupt `conntrack`'s ability to perform NAT for us:
+Given how the kernel's NAT implementation relies on `conntrack` being able to see uniformly mangled or un-mangled ports in order to recognize and correctly NAT communications, following are the locations where it is okay to place the incoming and outgoing packet hook pairs for DPF so that we don't disrupt `conntrack`'s ability to perform NAT for us:

 ```
         Incoming                          Outgoing